eda-abec/Launching-Scripts/README.md

   - `export_wps` - packs reports of OneShot, stored PINs and wigle_companion DB to a zip in Downloads folder, convenient for backups / exports
   - `vibrate` - general purpose script to send a bell to terminal, which makes a vibration in Termux.
 Unlike in Termux API, the vibration is immediate
   - `myip` - prints current local and public IP address (by web API)
+  - `ssh_start` - starts SSH server and prints local IP address and port
+  - `supl_pass` - just a fancy grep shortcut to search in saved networks

 Thanks to [@jevgenyonegin](https://github.com/jevgenyonegin) for [original scripts](https://github.com/drygdryg/OneShot/issues/24#issuecomment-683338978) and inspiration